 The Office of Accessibility at Eckerd College is designed to provide students equal access to facilities, programs and services of the college.
 We support students with documented disabilities and provide a “level playing field” so that all students have the opportunity to succeed.

 A qualified professional must provide written documentation on letterhead that is dated and signed, with the name, title, and professional credentials of the evaluator clearly indicated.

 The documentation should be current and comprehensive.
-A specific diagnosis, significant background information, the current impact of the impairment on functioning (with effects of medication or other treatment), recommended accommodations, and supportive rationale should be included.
-Individual Education Programs (IEPs) and previous 504 plans may be provided as a source of useful information, but are not sufficient documentation to establish an accommodation array.
+A specific diagnosis, significant background information, the impact of the impairment on functioning (with effects of medication or other treatment), recommended accommodations, and supportive rationale should be included.
+Individual Education Programs (IEPs) and previous 504 plans may be provided as a source of useful information, but may not be sufficient documentation to establish an accommodation array.